xchapter7x/ineed/README.md

 #I Need

+## easily give your structs and constructors what they need

 ### Written because:
 * all i need is a clean way to invert control
 * i want to keep as close to idiomatic go struct initialization as possible